microsoft/devsquad-dataops/hands-on-lab/HOL step-by-step - DevSquad in a Day.md

 ![](./media/Run-CDPipeline-Iac.PNG)

-When you execute the CD Pipeline of IaC you can see in the Azure Devops that you environment status will change, when this pipeline finished the execution, you can validate if you see the resources created in the resource group of development environment.
+The CD pipeline will be triggered automatically after the CI Pipeline.
+After executing the IaC CD, check your Azure Devops environments to see how it changes.
+When this pipeline finishes its execution, also validate if you see the Azure resources created in the resource groups of the development environment.

 ![](./media/RGComputeDev.PNG)
 ![](./media/RGDataDev.PNG)

->**Note**: Name of the Resource Groups and Resources depends of the alias and the suscription id.
+>**Note**: Name of the Resource Groups and Resources depends on the custom alias defined by yourself and also the suscription id.

-With this resources created, you can configure the scope in databricks.
+With these resources created, you can configure a secrets scope in databricks, for secure management of secrets.

 ##### **Databricks Secrets Scope**